kar-aritra/AI-Powered-Insurance-Policy-Information-Chatbot/README.md

 ## Dependencies and Installation
 ----------------------------
-To install the MultiPDF Chat App, please follow these steps:
+To install theAI-Powered-Insurance-Policy-Information-Chatbot, please follow these steps:

 1. Clone the repository to your local machine.